spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

     - `k8s_cluster_admins`
     - `k8s_cluster-editor`

-15. Record each group's group name and **Object ID** for future steps.
+15. Record each group's name and **Object ID** for future steps.
 You will use this information in future steps to configure Palette.

 #### Add & Edit Entra ID Users for Testing